 It has been agreed that the target date for handback of each of the handback areas will be three full months after that area has been certified as being ready for handback.
 The actual target date will, in all cases, be three full months after certification, whenever certification occurs.
+It is assumed that there is no partial handover with full handover needing to be signed off.
+The handover certificate is provided only when this is fully complete.

-Outperformance payments will apply based on the number of full months before the target date that the land is received by the company.
-The company will have one full month after the target date before underperformance payments apply.
-Underperformance payments will therefore apply based on the number of full months after one full month after the target date that the land is received by the company.
+Outperformance payments will apply based on the number of full months before the target date that the land is received by Thames Water.
+We will have one full month after the target date before underperformance payments apply.
+Underperformance payments will therefore apply based on the number of full months after one full month after the target date that the land is received by Thames Water

-This performance commitment is measured by the net total number of full months before the target date for each handback area that the company accepts the land.
-This means that the company will report the total number of months before the target date for each handback area that the company receives the land less the total number of months after one month after the target date for each handback area that the company receives the land.
+This performance commitment is measured by the net total number of full months before the target date for each handback area that we accept the land.
+This means that we report the total number of months before the target date for each handback area that we receive the land, less the total number of months after one month after the target date for each handback area that we receive the land.
 On this basis, performance commitment levels can be negative.